apache/aurora/docs/deploying-aurora-scheduler.md

 must be set.
 The [docker containerizer](http://mesos.apache.org/documentation/latest/docker-containerizer/) must be enabled on the mesos slaves by launching them with the `--containerizers=docker,mesos` option.

-By default, aurora will configure mesos to copy the file specified in `-thermos_executor_path` into the container's sandbox.
-If using a wrapper script to launch the thermos executor, specify the path to the wrapper in that arguement.
-In addition, the executor pex itself must be included in `-thermos_executor_resources` option.
+By default, Aurora will configure Mesos to copy the file specified in `-thermos_executor_path` into the container's sandbox.
+If using a wrapper script to launch the thermos executor, specify the path to the wrapper in that argument.
+In addition, the path to the executor pex itself must be included in the `-thermos_executor_resources` option.
 Doing so will ensure that both the wrapper script and executor are correctly copied into the sandbox.
-In addition, ensure the wrapper script does not access resources outside of the sandbox, because when running inside a docker container they will not exist.
+Finally, ensure the wrapper script does not access resources outside of the sandbox, as when the script is run from within a docker container those resources will not exist.

-A scheduler flag, `-global_container_mounts` allows mounting paths from the host (the slave) into all containers on that host.
+A scheduler flag, `-global_container_mounts` allows mounting paths from the host (i.e., the slave) into all containers on that host.
 The format is a comma seperated list of host_path:container_path[:mode] tuples.
-For example `-global_container_moints=/opt/secret_keys_dir:/mnt/secret_keys_dir:ro` mounts `/opt/secret_keys_dir` from the slaves into all containers that launch on them.
+For example `-global_container_mounts=/opt/secret_keys_dir:/mnt/secret_keys_dir:ro` mounts `/opt/secret_keys_dir` from the slaves into all launched containers.
 Valid modes are `ro` and `rw`.

 In order to correctly execute processes inside a job, the docker container must have python 2.7 installed.

 ## Running Aurora
 Configure a supervisor like [Monit](http://mmonit.com/monit/) or